idanielsh/inventory-tracking/README.md

 The API is currently hosted using heroku on https://shopify-inventory-tracking.herokuapp.com/

 The interactive API documentation can be accessed at https://shopify-inventory-tracking.herokuapp.com/docs .
 This documentation is also available when deployed locally at http://0.0.0.0:8000/docs.
+The documentation contains all of the endpoints, as well as the schemas used for those endpoints.

 ## Requirements